 My girls head back to school tomorrow and I’ve been trying to think up what first-day treats I should send with them for their teachers and their lunchbox.
 We’ve been obsessed with these Salted Caramel Blondies ever since I first made them a few weeks ago, but I didn’t want to make (and eat) a whole big batch so I decided to make them into cookie form!

-My favorite things about that blondie recipe are that 1) I don’t have to bust out my stand mixer and 2) I don’t have to remember to soften my butter.
-(The worst!)
-With those goals in mind, I created a small batch Salted Caramel Cookie recipe that makes between 6-12 cookies.
-I use a 1.5in cookie scoop and make eight average-sized cookies.
+My favorite things about that blondie recipe are 1) I don’t have to bust out my stand mixer, and 2) I don’t have to remember to soften my butter (the worst!).
+With those goals in mind, I created a small batch salted caramel cookie recipe that makes between 6-12 cookies.
+I use a 1.5-inch cookie scoop and make eight average-sized cookies.

 How to Make Salted Caramel Cookies